gdunlop/budget-boating/_posts/2020-06-13-Fuel-consumption.markdown

 | Diesel direct injection | 0.2 |

-So, for my 2-stroke outboard rated at 150HP it's 150 * 0.4 = 60 litres per hour.
-I've not measured my actual consumption but I think this is in the right ballpark.
+So, for my 2-stroke outboard rated at 150HP it's 150 * 0.4 = 60 litres per hour at WOT.
+I seldom run anywhere near maximum revs so typical consumption is more like 20-30 litres per hour running at around 25 knots.

 ## Reference
 *This is Motor Boating*, Ramon Gliewe.
 Adlard Coles Nautical (1992).
 ISBN 0713634588